ydsingh/alexa/labs/LocalRecommendations/README.md

 1. With the alexa-cookbook previously downloaded to a folder your laptop, open a command prompt and navigate to the cookbook folder (labs/LocalRecommendations/src).
 Type in ```npm install```
 1. Next, navigate back up to the (labs/LocalRecommendations) folder.
 Type in ```node testflow``` You should see a sequence of skill events be tested and the corresponding output.
 This will look best with a black-background command prompt.
+Read more about [TestFlow](../../testing/TestFlow).

 ### Lab 1: Customize this skill for your city or town
 Think of your hometown, current city, or favorite city.
 Jot down a list of your favorite restaurants and attractions.